iomesh/docs/docs/deploy-iomesh-cluster/setup-iomesh.md

         # ...
     ```

-    If the deployment mode is `allflash`, you should see an example like:
+    If the deployment mode is `allflash`, refer to the following example:
     ```yaml
     spec:
       # ...